datascienceguide/datascienceguide.github.io/_posts/introduction/2016-12-26-data-science-framework.md

 # Advise and Act

 Another very important (and often forgotten) part of data science is the Advise stage.
-After understanding data, a data scientist will have to provide actional advise.
+After understanding data, a data scientist will have to provide actionable advise.
 This is done through optimization, simulation, project economics, and decision making under uncertainty.
 The guide will focus on data mining for now, but the Advise section will come soon!

 Now that we understand the overall data science framework, we can move onto learn about [feature engineering](/feature-engineering).